Diffusion in a $d$-dimensional rough potential

 The model and corresponding expression proposed in this work are valid only in the limit where harmonic transition state theory is valid.
 For high temperatures, where vibrational entropy might depend on temperature, full transition state theory or its extensions \cite{10.1063/1.4997571}\cite{10.1063/1.461221} should be used, potentially yielding non-Arrhenius expressions for hopping rates\cite{smirnova2020atomistic}.

 We have additionally assumed that the energy barriers can be seen as a normal random variable, which might not be true in systems that are not perfectly random.
-This limitation is particularly relevant in systems where the diffusivity rapidly varies, such as near phase transition boundaries\cite{vattulainen1997non}, or in systems that have a sufficiently strong tendency to chemically order\cite{singh2015atomic}.
+This limitation is particularly relevant in systems where the diffusivity rapidly varies, such as near phase transition boundaries \cite{vattulainen1997non}, non-homogeneous media in which effective diffusivity can strongly vary over space and/or time \cite{pacheco2024langevin, massignan2014nonergodic}, in systems that have a sufficiently strong tendency to chemically order \cite{singh2015atomic}, or in systems where diffusion is otherwise non-Gaussian \cite{luo2019quenched, luo2018non, postnikov2020brownian, pacheco2021convergence}.

+We have also implicitly assumed that our system is isotropic, with constant temperature and constant volume.
+This is particularly relevant for systems under stress, for example.
+This problem is easily amenable for systems under isotropic stress, where the hopping rates in the solution are: